Contact Us

 Those with sensitive teeth may be advised to choose a fluoride rinse at night to strengthen enamel while they sleep.

 Always follow the instructions on the bottle and your dentist’s personalized recommendations.
+For deeper plaque and tartar concerns, treatments like professional teeth cleaning services or even advanced deep cleaning procedures may be recommended.

 The Final Answer: Before or After?